The stories began on Rinca Island.

 For safety reasons, all visitors are required to walk with a guide, and no visitors are allowed to sleep overnight on the island.

-Like all reptiles, Komodo dragons need to constantly regulate their body temperature.
+Like all reptiles, Komodo dragons need to regulate their body temperature continuously.
 In the early morning and late afternoon, they search for food.

 Nearby, an emaciated dragon with two broken front legs also lay motionless, except for its eyes.
 The injuries occurred years earlier, probably in a fight with another dragon, yet it continues to survive.